microsoft/onnxruntime/docs/genai/tutorials/phi3-android.md

 ---
 title: Phi-3 for Android
-description: Tutorial for Phi-3 app for Android using the ONNX Runtime generate() API
+description: Develop an Android generative AI application with ONNX Runtime
 has_children: false
 parent: Tutorials
 grand_parent: Generate API (Preview)
 nav_order: 1
 ---

-# Incorporate Phi-3 Model for Android Development
+# Build an Android generative AI application
-This is a basic [Phi-3](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) Android example application using [ONNX Runtime mobile](https://onnxruntime.ai/docs/tutorials/mobile/) and [ONNX Runtime Generate() API](https://github.com/microsoft/onnxruntime-genai) with support for efficiently running generative AI models.
-This tutorial will walk you through how to download and run the Phi-3 App on your own mobile device so you can get started incorporating Phi-3 into your own mobile developments.
+This is a [Phi-3](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) Android example application using [ONNX Runtime mobile](https://onnxruntime.ai/docs/tutorials/mobile/) and [ONNX Runtime Generate() API](https://github.com/microsoft/onnxruntime-genai) with support for efficiently running generative AI models.
+This tutorial will walk you through how to build and run the Phi-3 app on your own mobile device so you can get started incorporating Phi-3 into your own mobile developments.

-## Capabilities
+## Model Capabilities
 [Phi-3 Mini-4k-Instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) is a small language model used for language understanding, math, code, long context, logical reasoning, and more showcasing a robust and state-of-the-art performance among models with less than 13 billion parameters.

 ## Important Features

 ### Java API
-This app uses the [generate() Java API's](https://github.com/microsoft/onnxruntime-genai/tree/main/src/java/src/main/java/ai/onnxruntime/genai) GenAIException, Generator, GeneratorParams, Model, and TokenizerStream classes ([documentation](https://onnxruntime.ai/docs/genai/api/java.html)).
+This app uses the [generate() Java API](https://github.com/microsoft/onnxruntime-genai/tree/main/src/java/src/main/java/ai/onnxruntime/genai) GenAIException, Generator, GeneratorParams, Model, and TokenizerStream classes ([documentation](https://onnxruntime.ai/docs/genai/api/java.html)).
 The [generate() C API](https://onnxruntime.ai/docs/genai/api/c.html), [generate() C# API](https://onnxruntime.ai/docs/genai/api/csharp.html), and [generate() Python API](https://onnxruntime.ai/docs/genai/api/python.html) are also available.

-### Model Downloads
+### Model Download
-This app downloads the [Phi-3](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) model through Hugging Face.
-To use a different model, change the path links to refer to your chosen model.
+This app downloads the [Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) model from Hugging Face.
+To use a different model, such as the [Phi-3-mini-128k-instruct](https://huggingface.co/microsoft/Phi-3-mini-128k-instruct/tree/main), change the path links to refer to your chosen model.
+If using a model with imaging capabilities, use the [MultiModalProcessor class]() in place of the [Tokenizer class]() and update the prompt template accordingly.
 ```java
 final String baseUrl = "https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx/resolve/main/cpu_and_mobile/cpu-int4-rtn-block-32-acc-level-4/";
 List<String> files = Arrays.asList(